ssciwr/QuantumGrav/QuantumGravPy/docs/hparam_tuning.md

 The `QuantumGrav` Python package lets users customize hyperparameters when building, training, validating, and testing GNN models.
 Choosing the right values is crucial for model performance.

-To accelerate this process, we developed two way to handle possible values of hyperparameters:
+To accelerate this process, we developed two ways to handle possible values of hyperparameters:
 * Using custom YAML tags to generate a list of configs based on the cartesian product of possible values of hyperparameters, then run training on each config.
-* Using [Optuna](https://optuna.readthedocs.io/en/stable/index.html) to create hyperparameter search space on a config file then automatically find optimal hyperparameters for specific objectives (e.g. minimizing loss or maximizing accuracy).
+* Using [Optuna](https://optuna.readthedocs.io/en/stable/index.html) to create hyperparameter search space on a config file then automatically find optimal hyperparameter values for specific objectives (e.g. minimizing loss or maximizing accuracy).

 ## Config handling with custom YAML tags